lancier-tech-org/iMeetProjectTeam/BackEnd/README.md

 iMeetPro is an AI-powered enterprise video conferencing platform built on a microservices architecture.
 It provides real-time video meetings via LiveKit, AI-based face authentication and attendance monitoring, collaborative whiteboard, in-meeting chat/reactions/hand-raise (all cache-backed via Redis), video recording with subtitle generation (English/Hindi/Telugu), transcript and summary generation, PDF analytics reports, and a comprehensive dashboard.

-The system is composed of **8 independently deployable services** behind an Nginx reverse proxy, with a Celery GPU worker handling asynchronous video processing (transcription, subtitles, summaries) and APScheduler managing periodic tasks (participant polling, room cleanup).
+The system is composed of **8 independently deployable services** behind an Nginx reverse proxy, with Celery workers handling asynchronous video processing and meeting scheduling.

 ---